bozhang22/CARE/README.md

-# CARE2022
+# CARE
-Summer 2022 - NSF Project: Developing STEM Identity by Engaging URM Undergraduate Students in Research on Air Pollution in Chicago Communities
+NSF Project: Developing STEM Identity by Engaging URM Undergraduate Students in Research on Air Pollution in Chicago Communities